 The weeks passed with the expected(and dreaded) sickness and fatigue, and little by little, hope and excitement crowded out the apprehension, but at my 20-week ultrasound with Steven by my side, it was very clear there was no heartbeat as the ultrasound began.
 The shock of losing another baby so soon after the last felt like it would rip me apart right there.
 I was so grateful to have Steven with me.
 He has been an incredible support – so loving and so kind through it all.
 The ultrasound tech and the doctors were also very compassionate as they helped us make a decision about how, where and when to deliver our baby.
 We checked into the hospital later that day.
 The nurses and doctors and every other person that came in the room treated us with gentleness, kindness and showed the greatest respect for our baby and his short life.

 Delivering Crosby and holding him made Steven and I reflect on our loss earlier that year of Eden.
 Seeing his little body made us think of her and filled us with a greater love for her as well.
 Because we had chosen to go the surgical route we were never able to hold her little body.
 We never knew why we lost Eden.
-Although we made the best decision with the limited information and insight we were given at the time with Eden, I desperately wish I could go back, deliver her and hold her tiny body in my arms, too.
+Although we made the best decision with the limited information and insight we were given at the time.
+I desperately wish I could go back, deliver Eden and hold her tiny body in my arms, too.

 Loss and gratitude

-As we all experience loss and things not working out the way we think or hope that they will, I know I’m not the first or last to yearn for a different reality.
-I know I’m in good company when it comes to heartaches of all kinds, shapes, and sizes as we all have burdens to bear.
-I do know that the emptiness and longing I have felt, and the way my heart has hurt is nothing that the Savior of the world can’t understand.
+I know I’m not the first or last to yearn for a different reality.
+We all experience loss and life not working out the way we plan.
+I know I’m in good company when it comes to heartaches as we all have burdens to bear.
+I do know the emptiness, longing, and heartache is something the Savior understands.
 He has felt and known every hurt that ever was, and I know that through Him, with time, I can be healed and made whole and that my loss and sorrow can be filled with His love, His light, and His healing power.

-I have always believed in a plan for families in the eternities and that God has given us power, even here on earth, to bind our families together for all eternity.
-I believe that although we only have two kids here with us today, our family is really one of four children, two here and two in heaven.
-While I don’t know the details of how it will all work out, I have hope and faith that God can one day make it right.
+I have always believed in a plan for families in the eternities.
+God has given us power, even here on earth, to bind our families together for all eternity.
+Although we only have two kids here with us today, our family is really one of four children, two here and two in heaven.
+I may not know the details of how it will l work out, but have hope and faith God will make it right.
 The sadness I felt will someday be swallowed up in sheer joy in being able to hold Eden and Crosby in my arms and know they are mine forever.

-Who knows what the future holds, for me, being a planner, I am fighting the urge to think months ahead and decide what I will or won’t do as time passes.
-Maybe I will hold a baby in my arms again, one I can bring home and raise and love here and now.
+Who knows what the future holds.
+For me, being a planner, I am fighting the urge to think months ahead.
+Trying to decide what I will or won’t do as time passes.
+Maybe I will hold a baby in my arms again.
+One I can bring home and raise and love here and now.
 And maybe I won’t.
 Maybe this is it for me.
 It’s so hard to think of being pregnant again – the struggle, the sickness, the exhaustion and then the uncertainty…could it, would it happen again?
 While highly unlikely, it could.
-I feel I could not endure it again…and yet, I would if that is what happened, because when hard things happen, what else can we do but endure?
+I feel I could not endure it again.
+Yet, I would if that is what I needed to do.
+What else can we do but endure?

 Enduring, the only variable

-I hope I have handled it well.
-I hope I have learned and grown.
-I hope I am better.
-I hope I haven’t let resentment creep in.
-I know I will continue to have moments of deep pain.
-I know being sad is okay, but in turning to God and Jesus Christ, I know they can lift me up and guide my path and I can handle whatever comes.
-If I never endure this particular struggle again, I know there will be others because if one thing is certain in life, it is uncertainty.
+I have hope.
+As I have worked to handle to pain, to learn and grow I hope I am better.
+Hope that I haven’t let resentment creep in.
+There will be moments of deep pain.
+I know being sad is okay.
+In turning to God and Jesus Christ, I have been lift up and guided in my path.
+I can handle whatever comes.
+Even if I never endure this particular struggle again, I know there will be others.
+One thing is certain in life, it is uncertainty.
 What I hope is to be able to handle whatever happens under the umbrella of God’s love and guiding hand.
 I pray that I will.